whitneyburton/portfolios/rubric.markdown

 * 2:
 * 1:

-## E: Peer & Instructor Feedback & Community Participation
+## E: Feedback & Community Participation

 A Turing student accelerates the growth of those around them by delivering specific, kind, and actionable feedback.
 They accelerate their